The Beautiful Lie (film): Release and reception

 The film was released on May 21, 1917.
 Motion Picture News gave the film a good review, calling it a very human story with a "lesson which will never be forgotten".
 They paid specific accolades to Nelson, stating she portrayed her character "with a realism so strong in its appeal that you are brought for a time to the very environments of the story and as an intensely interested bystander wonder at the weaknesses of some and the strength of others.
 Motography gave the film mixed reviews.
 While they were impressed with the acting of the main and supporting characters, they were underwhelmed by Noble's direction, calling it simply "adequate".
 Their biggest issue was with the plot, which at times they felt highly improbable.
 They said that Nelson's performance "registers excellently throughout," and that Northrup performed his role as the film's villain "to perfection".
 They also highlighted the work of Earle, who they felt made a "big impression" as the young artist.
 Moving Picture World also gave the film a positive review, saying that the story was set forth in a "...rational and entertaining manner throughout..."
 They praised Nelson's performance, and gave good marks to the rest of the cast as well.

+Censorship

+Initially, The Beautiful Lie was rejected in its entirety by the Kansas Board of Review, but upon review it was passed with cuts.
+The scenes removed were of a woman drinking at a piano and opening scene on a yacht.